GrayHat12/OracleLearningBot/README.md

 # You have to manually stop the script when it reaches the last module

 # Whenever there is an alert on the browser you have to manually click `Cancel`

+# Tweak `time.sleep()` values for faster or slower progress and also keep your network speed into consideration